Mozart: String Quartet No.22 in B-flat Major, K. 589 (May, 2018)

 Adult amateur musicians are welcome to join the RSC chamber music program.
 Groups are formed with 2-5 adult players of similar ability, based on an informal placement audition.
 Pianists, strings, and winds are invited to audition.

 Each semester includes 15 hours of coaching, either in weekly 1-hour sessions, bi-weekly 90-minute sessions, or seven 2-hour sessions, determined by each group.
 Groups can arrange to meet during the week or on weekends.
 The tuition includes a master class, performance at the end of the semester, and access to all chamber music events at RSC.

+Auditions take place in June for the fall semester.
 If space is available, auditions will also be held in September.
-Contact Gillian Rogell to arrange an audition time.

 Gillian Rogell, Director of Chamber Music Studies